Includes a free family packing list for Egypt!

-Don’t forget to check out our comprehensive guide to visiting Egypt with kids here, as well as our best suggestions for when to visit and a detailed look at Egypt travel safety.
+Don’t forget to check out our comprehensive guide to planning a visit to Egypt with kids here and a detailed look at Egypt travel safety.

 Egypt Clothes Packing – What season are you travelling in?